-In 2005, I attended an all photography school called Hallmark Institute of Photography.
+In 2005, I attended an all photography school called Hallmark Institute of Photography in Massachusetts.
 There I learned the technical, artistic and business aspects of photography.
-At the end of the year it was required to create a portfolio that was to be judged by three successful, professional photographers.
+At the end of the year it was required to create a portfolio that was to be judged by three successful, professional photographers who didn't know the students.
+One of them commented as they looked at mine, "it is evident that you make your clients feel comfortable in front of the camera."
 They scored my portfolio in the top 10% of my class.
 At graduation, I received an award of excellence for that accomplishment.

-Upon graduation in 2006, I moved back to Buffalo, New York and worked for Lifetouch (http://www.lifetouch.com) for a year.
+Upon graduation in 2006, I worked for Lifetouch (http://www.lifetouch.com) for a year.
 There I received an award for being a National Finalist in the “Expressions on Underclassmen” category (meaning, I could get people to smile).

 I have been operating my own business since 2006.
 Photography is not just a job for me.
 It is a part of me.
 I never stop documenting and consider it an honor whenever I am asked to do so.